North American Cordillera: Cascade–Sierra Mountains in contiguous U.S.

 The Cascade Range (called the Cascade Mountains in Canada) extends from northern California in the United States to British Columbia, Canada.
 It consists of non-volcanic and volcanic mountains: all of the known historic eruptions in the contiguous United States have been from the volcanoes of the Cascade Volcanic Arc.
 The highest peak in the Cascade Range is Mount Rainier (4392 m), a stratovolcano.
 The small portion of the Cascade Range in Canada is called the Cascade Mountains or Canadian Cascades, and in its southwestern area is similar in terrain to the area north of Glacier Peak, known as the North Cascades, and its northern and eastern extremities verge on the Thompson Plateau in a less rugged fashion than in most other parts of the range.
 The North Cascades are very different in character from the series of high volcanic stratovolcanoes from Rainier southwards to Mount Shasta and Lassen Peak, and are more severely alpine and steeply rugged, particularly the Skagit Range.
-Inland portions of the range are dryland and plateau-like in character, e.g. the Okanagan Range, which lies along the Cascades' northeastern margin, separated by the Similkameen River.
+Inland portions of the range are dryland and plateau-like in character, such as the Okanagan Range, which lies along the Cascades' northeastern margin, separated by the Similkameen River.

 The Sierra Nevada forms an inland mountain spine of northern California, extending from the terminus of the Cascade Range south of Lassen Peak southwards along the east flank of the Central Valley of California to the Transverse Ranges, forming a mountain region of complex terrain and varied geology which separates the Central Valley from the Great Basin to the east.
 The mean height of the mountain summits in the Sierra Nevada gradually increases from north to south, culminating at Mount Whitney (4421 m), the highest point in the contiguous United States.
 From east to west, the Sierra is wedge-shaped: the west slope gradually rises and the east slope forms a steep escarpment, particularly so in the southern portion.

 The northern Sierra surface rocks are predominantly volcanic, while the southern Sierra granitic batholith has been sculpted by glaciers into dramatic U-shaped valleys and thin ridges called arêtes.